Radvendii/MAR1D/README.md

 In addition, there are two environment variables which affect where MAR1D puts / looks for files.

 * `MAR1D_RECORDING_DIR` where to put .png recordings of your playthrough.
-By default this is the current directory on Linux and Windows, and the current user's desktop on Mac OS X.
+By default this is the current directory on Linux and Windows, and the current user's desktop when running the Mac OS X .app bundle.
 * `MAR1D_RESOURCE_DIR` where to find the resource files.
 By default this is wherever they were installed.

 ## Compiling